Mark Vientos

-Mark Anthony Vientos (born December 11, 1999), nicknamed "Swaggy V", is an American professional baseball third baseman for the New York Mets of Major League Baseball (MLB).
+Mark Anthony Vientos (born December 11, 1999), nicknamed "Swaggy V", is an American professional baseball third baseman, designated hitter, and first baseman for the New York Mets of Major League Baseball (MLB).
 He was selected by the Mets in the second round of the 2017 MLB draft and made his MLB debut in 2022.

 Early life and amateur career

 Vientos was born in Norwalk, Connecticut.
 His mother Katy Wilmor was born in Nicaragua, while his father Carlos Manuel "Charles" Vientos was born in the Dominican Republic but was raised in New York.
 Vientos's father became a fan of the New York Mets and taught him to play the game and root for the Mets.

 Vientos has cited Alex Rodriguez and Manny Machado as early role models because of their "swagger," their origins in Miami, and their career trajectories, in which both players transitioned from playing shortstop to third base.
 Vientos also grew up a fan of former Mets captain David Wright, another third baseman.
 He wore Wright's number 5 in his youth.

 Vientos spent his first three years of high school at Charles W. Flanagan High School in Pembroke Pines, Florida.
 In 2016 as a junior, he hit .321.
 That summer, he played in the Perfect Game All-American Classic at Petco Park.
 He transferred to American Heritage School in Plantation, Florida for his senior year in 2017.
 As a senior, he hit .417 over 26 games.
 He was selected by the Mets in the second round (59th overall) of the 2017 Major League Baseball draft.
 Vientos signed with the Mets for $1.5 million, forgoing his commitment to play college baseball for the Miami Hurricanes.